 In many places around the world, Janneke has accompanied communities in struggles to protect their land and water, led advocacy campaigns and worked with farmers and other practitioners in documenting their own experiences.
 Janneke has undertaken policy analyses and programme evaluations for various institutions including the FAO.
 Living in Ecuador in 2016-2017, she provided strategic advice for a nation-wide campaign to promote agroecology and responsible food consumption.
 She is a co-founder of the Dutch food sovereignty platform Voedsel Anders.

 Janneke also facilitated a range of international strategy, knowledge exchange and skill share meetings.
 She works with principles of co-creation, self organisation and collective wisdom.
-Practices in her approach to facilitation are inspired by a variety of sources, including the Art of Hosting and Harvesting Conversations that Matter.
+Practices in her approach to facilitation are inspired by a variety of sources, including the Circle Way and the Art of Hosting Conversations that Matter.

 Janneke likes to go by the words of Lila Watson, an Australian Indigenous woman: “If you have come here to help me, you are wasting your time.
 But if you have come because your liberation is bound up with mine, then let us walk together.”